IxxyXR/VoxelVFX/README.md

 __Sprite__: More efficient.
 The voxels are stored in a texture with rgb=xyx for position and the alpha channel storing an index into a separate pallette texture that provides the color information.

-The latter scene file currently scans for
+The latter scene file currently scans for files in the specified directory that match the given pattern.
+Check out the scene itself.

 Credits
 -------